LexusSpeed03/OBS-Keyboard/README.md

 Num8 C-A-8
 Num9 C-A-9

+# Configure to Autostart
+1. Open cmd.exe as Administrator
+2. Type nssm.exe install
+3. Please fill in the following information

+Application
+Path: C:\Directory of Extract Zip\remapper.exe
+Startup Directory: Automatically Fills
+Arguments: C:\Directory of Extracted Zip\OBS-Keyboard.txt
+Service Name: OBS-Keyboard

+4. Once you have performed this click Install Service.
+5. You will now have a remapped 10 Keypad when this service is running.
+You can verify this by doing WindowsKey+R on keyboard and typing services.msc
+6. In this list you will see OBS-Keyboard.
+Make sure you right click and hit start.
+Please make sure to right click the service and go to properties and make it Automatically start.

 # OBS Setup
 1. You would set Hotkeys in OBS to your corresponding hotkeys for example if you want Num1 to be Live scene you would do CTRL+ALT+1
 2. If you press Num1 on your normal keyboard it wouldn't affect anything.

 # Information
 I do not take credit for all of this just the configuration and using information gathered from the internet.
 The full article for this can be found below here